firecmsco/firecms/website/docs/migrating_from_v1.md

 ### Main config

 The main navigation has been revamped:
 - The `navigation` prop has been removed and replaced with `collections` and `views`.
 - If you need to have dynamic collections or views based on the user or other config, you can use a `EntityCollectionsBuilder` or `CMSViewsBuilder` in an analogous way to v1.
+- The authentication and authorization logic has been moved away from `FireCMS` and now it is handled externally.
+Note that this only affects you if you are using a custom app, **not** if you are using the usual `FirebaseCMSApp`

 ### Collections